120 impoverished children from the Mathare slums in Kenya will be given an education, technical training, school materials, food and medical care.

 How will this project solve this problem?

 We pick the school or technical training jointly with the child.
-We pay for school fees and materials.
-We provide medicine and food as needed.
-We follow up regularly with schools and children.
-We continue our support as long as needed.
+We pay for school requirements inclusive of school fees We provide medicine and food as needed We follow up regularly with schools and children.
+We provide counseling to all involved stakeholders We provide life-skills training to both guardians and the youths

 Potential Long Term Impact